Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_intel/strategic_command_table.md

 # meta
-Strategic Command Table
+Strategic Command Table (WIP)
 Art of War

-# 0
+# intro
+This item is a work in progress!
+The Engineering Department is working hard to bring it to the front!